All state schools

 - If the prospective student is transferring from one Queensland state school to another (including between primary, secondary or special school), a transfer note is not required as required information is already recorded in OneSchool.

 - If coming from a non-state school to a state school (or vice versa) within Queensland, a transfer note will help ensure continuity of the prospective student’s educational program and meet the school’s duty of care obligations in relation to the prospective student and school community.
-A transfer note can be requested by a parent/carer (or prospective student if mature age or independent) when the prospective student’s enrolment at the previous school ceases; or by the new principal when an enrolment application has been received.
-The new principal requests a transfer note from the previous principal using the Request for student transfer note and advises parent/carer (or student if mature age or independent) that a transfer note has been requested.
-The completed transfer note, and copies of documents mentioned in the transfer note (where applicable), should be provided to the requesting principal within 10 school days of the request.
-Parent/carer (or student if mature age or independent) consent is not required for a principal to complete or obtain a Transfer note.
-Additional information not included in the Transfer note may be sought by the new principal either from the parent/carer (or student if mature age or independent), or from the previous principal with the consent of the parent/carer (or student if mature age or independent).
+A transfer note can be requested by a parent/carer (or prospective student if mature age or independent) when the prospective student’s enrolment at the previous school ceases, or by the new principal when an enrolment application has been received.
+If requested by the new principal, the previous principal must provide the completed transfer note within 10 school days of the request.
+The Student transfer note fact sheet outlines the transfer note process.

 - If the prospective student has moved from interstate, the principal requests consent from parents/carers and the student (if aged 16 years or older) to obtain student information from the previous school using the Interstate student data transfer note and referring to specific processes and supporting documents.